- PHP Basics

 A database consists of tables.
 A table stores information in the form of rows and columns.
 Therefore, to store information in your database, you need to create a database first.

-- Using Manually
+- Using manually

-- Using PHP MySQLi Script
+- Using PHP mysqli script

-Note - A database consists of one or more tables.
+Note: A database consists of one or more tables.
 A table consists of one or more rows (records), where each row consists of one or more columns (fields).

 PHP MySQL Create Database - Manually

-Step No.1: Open XAMPP Control Panel.
+Step No. 1: Open the XAMPP Control Panel.

-Step No.2: Click on Start, next to Apache.
+Step No. 2: Click on Start, next to Apache.

-Step No.3: Click on Start, next to MySQL.
+Step No. 3: Click on Start, next to MySQL.

-Step No.4: Now click on Admin, next to MySQL, as shown in the snapshot of the XAMPP Control Panel Window given below:
+Step No. 4: Now click on Admin, next to MySQL, as shown in the snapshot of the XAMPP Control Panel window given below:

-<?php $servername = "localhost"; $username = "root"; $password = ""; // Opens a connection to the Database $conn = new mysqli($servername, $username, $password); // Checks the connection if($conn->connect_errno) { echo "Database connection failed!<BR>"; echo "Reason: ", $conn->connect_error; exit(); } // Creates a database named student $sql = "CREATE DATABASE student"; $qry = $conn->query($sql); if($qry) { echo "Database created successfully."; // block of code, to process further... } else { echo "Database has not been created!!<BR>"; echo "Reason: ", $conn->error; } $conn->close(); ?>
+<?php $servername = "localhost"; $username = "root"; $password = ""; // Opens a connection to the MySQL server $conn = new mysqli($servername, $username, $password); // Checks the connection if($conn->connect_errno) { echo "Database connection failed!<BR>"; echo "Reason: ", $conn->connect_error; exit(); } // Creates a database named "student" $sql = "CREATE DATABASE student"; $qry = $conn->query($sql); if($qry) { echo "Database created successfully."; // block of code to process further... } else { echo "Database has not been created!!<BR>"; echo "Reason: ", $conn->error; } $conn->close(); ?>

 <?php $driver = new mysqli_driver(); $driver -> report_mode = MYSQLI_REPORT_OFF; $conn = new mysqli("localhost", "root", ""); if(!$conn->connect_errno) { if($conn->query("CREATE DATABASE student")) echo "Database created successfully."; else echo "Error Occurred<BR>Reason: ", $conn->error; } $conn->close(); ?>